satya-das/cib/README.md

 # CIB

 **In a nutshell CIB is the answer to the problem for which C is used for exporting APIs of an application/library even when the application/library itself uses C++ for most of its implementation.
-C++ is great in expressing API but compiler generated ABI makes it difficult to use to publish compiler independent and forward compatible SDK.**
+C++ is great in expressing API but compiler generated ABI makes it difficult to use to publish compiler independent and ABI stable SDK.**

 ## Abstract
 *C++ components are not ABI compatible and achieving ABI stability is very difficult.
 Programmers use C for exporting APIs that can be called from across component boundary.
 ABI compatibility and stability problem of C++ is what makes programmer resort to use of C when in comes to exporting API.